Specialized CF Care

 The benefits of seeing a care team at a CF Foundation-accredited care center is that they will recommend treatment based on CF clinical care guidelines.
 These guidelines are based on the latest medical evidence and best practices that make up specialized CF care so that you can receive the safest and most effective treatments.

 CF Foundation clinical care guidelines recommend that people ages 6 and older visit their care center at least four times each year, receive four sputum cultures and perform at least two pulmonary function tests (PFTs) per year, as well as other annual guidelines for CF care.

 During regular care center visits, your care team will monitor your health and work with you to develop and revise your treatment plan.
 Tests during your visit can help your team detect small changes in your health before you begin to feel badly and prevent small problems from becoming big ones.

-A way to receive CF care without an in-person visit is through telehealth who cannot attend in person.
+A way to receive CF care without an in-person visit is through telehealth for those who cannot attend in person.
 These visits can use a range of technology, including telephone and video conference software using smartphones, tablets, or traditional computers.
 If you are interested in a telehealth visit, check to make sure your care center offers them and with your health insurance provider to make sure telehealth visits are covered.

 The team may want to schedule shorter follow-up visits to closely monitor any emerging conditions or help you prepare for upcoming travel or transitions in your life, such as going away to college or starting a new job.